 Related read: What I’ve learned over five years from writing a thesis

-Our professional (or academic) lives often lead us to pigeonhole ourselves.
+We all pigeonhole ourselves.
 I’m a writer.
 You’re a salesperson or a marketer.
-James, from finance, he’s the numbers guy.
+James, from Finance, he’s the numbers guy.
 We describe ourselves as one thing over and over across CVs, resumes, the office, the company website, the whole plethora of social media channels.
 This is me.
 This is who I am and this is what I do.

 There’s comfort in knowing ourselves so assuredly, but at the same time, the skills and traits that make us so well suited to our role are rarely exclusive to one area or profession.
 Public speaking translates across a host of job specs, for example, and is probably more useful in practical terms than much of the critical theory I’ve read over the last few years.